Updated: September 3, 2024

 This type of treatment will likely penetrate all areas of the home and persist against eggs that are in hard to reach places.

+Nymphs on the other hand (baby bed bugs), are about 1.5 mm long, and will continuously grow in “stages.”
 This means that, for every “stage” of the nymph’s development, they will grow an additional 0.5 mm until they are fully mature.
 It generally takes 6 to 7 weeks for a bed bug’s life cycle to complete.

 How Big Can Bed Bugs Get?